Elvis10ten/pcas/README.md

 > Recap: With A2DP you can only listen but with higher audio quality.
 With headset profiles, you can talk and listen, but at a lower quality.
 Next time you are playing a song while a call comes in, observe how the audio quality drops.

-Each time a change is made to the ledger, a resolver looks at all the current contentions and resolves.
+Each time a change is made to the ledger, a resolver looks at all the current contentions and resolves them.

 #### Type of resolutions